Benefits of Agentless Monitoring for IT Systems

 Problem #1: Agents Require Permissions, and can Run Interference

 The agent software runs on the remote machine and therefore affects its operation.
 In many IT environments, especially governments and larger corporations, you simply cannot install agent-based software on critical machines without going through an arduous evaluation and approval process.
-Even if you have complete control over your machines, before installing agents you need to verify that they don’t conflict with other applications running on the system, use excessive memory, use excessive CPU, generate port conflicts, etc.
+Even if you have complete control over your machines, before installing agents you need to verify that they don’t conflict with other applications running on the system, use excessive memory, overly tax your CPU, generate port conflicts, etc.

 Problem #2: Watch Out for Shoddy Agents

-Installing agents on remote machines, has the potential to open these machines up to security vulnerabilities.
+Installing agents on remote machines has the potential to open these machines up to security vulnerabilities.
 The agent is running on each remote machine and needs to do things like: read security logs, check files on disk, monitor processes, etc. The agent needs administrative privileges for many of its operations.
-Unless the agent software has been very carefully developed and is using high-grade security technology, there are serious security questions that need to be answered.
+Unless the agent software has been very carefully developed and is using high-grade security technology, there are serious security questions that need to be answered and may need to be addressed.

 Problem #3: Agents Require Long Term Maintenance